robertgrant/stata2d3/README.md

     2. Allow the new data to be in any order, and to include x-y locations (or maybe, for more advanced users, an id, to match that added by **svgtag**) of the objects to which they relate.
 This requires us to calculate the data-to-pixel scale so we can find objects within a certain tolerance of the specified location and attach the data.
 This is more flexible for users, but I'm not sure how many would want to use additional data that were not in a variable.
 Also, it's not foolproof as there could be more than one object at a location.
     * We are working with option 1 and might expand to option 2, depending on the experience of early adopters.
     * note also that string data (which will usually be the case) has to be in a variable, so if data are plotted multiple times, the variable will need to be longer than _N; in v16+ it can be in a different data frame, but in v14-15 it would have to be created in Mata, and we need to work out how this would then be passed to **d3**
-* We identify graphregion and plotregion (and from this, axes, ticks, gridlines and data-representing lines) on the basis of the first group of rect objects in the SVG.
-In Stata 14-16, these appear at the beginning of the SVG file (long may this continue...) but there are between two and five depending on version, scheme, presence of shading, and presence of plotregion box.
-We take the first to be the graphregion, and the plotregion is the last one that:
+* We identify graphregion and plotregion (and from this, axes, ticks, gridlines and data-representing paths) on the basis of the first group of rect objects in the SVG.
+In Stata 14-16, these appear at the beginning of the SVG file (long may this continue...) but there are between two and six depending on version, scheme, presence of shading, and presence of plotregion box.
+We take x, y, width and height from the first to be the graphregion (which is often the same as the viewBox), while the plotregion is identified by finding the last rect at the beginning of the file (this is why we read in nextline), then:
-    * has x and y positions (top left hand corner, because SVG measures y position downward) different to the graphregion AND
-    * does not contain the word "stroke" (indicating a border or shaded background).
+    * for v14:
+		    * simply use x, y, x+width, y+height
+		* for v15-16:
+		    * half the value of stroke-width (if there is stroke-width) is subtracted from x to get the left edge
+		    * this left edge location is added to the width to get the right edge
+		    * and analogously for top and bottom.
     * On this basis, plotregions must be smaller than graphregions, and if you add bespoke borders and shading to them, you could have unexpected results.
 If you must have such touches, run **svgtag**, then amend the tagged SVG, then run **d3pretagged**.
-* If we implement option 2 above, all graphs must have x and y axes, with ticks and labels, even if they are invisible (this is because we will read data values from xlabel and ylabel to allow creation of d3 scales e.g. for tooltip values as the mouse moves along a line chart; at present we do not have this functionality and the axis requirement is not enforced)
+* If we implement option (ii) above, all graphs must have x and y axes, with ticks and labels, even if they are invisible (this is because we will read data values from xlabel and ylabel to allow creation of d3 scales e.g. for tooltip values as the mouse moves along a line chart; at present we do not have this functionality and the axis requirement is not enforced)
 * Axes may not be inside the plotregion (a horizontal axis at zero in the middle of the graph, for example).
 You can add them later but any line inside the plotregion might be misinterpreted as data
 * Surely you wouldn't make a graph with two y-axes.
 Would you?
-Well, don't do it here. y-axis must be on the left edge of the plotregion and x axis on the bottom edge. (this is because we will read data values from xlabel and ylabel to allow creation of d3 scales e.g. for tooltip values as the mouse moves along a line chart; at present we do not have this functionality and the axis requirement is not enforced.)
+Well, don't do it here. y-axis must be on the left edge of the plotregion and x axis on the bottom edge. (this is because we might read data values from xlabel and ylabel to allow creation of d3 scales e.g. for tooltip values as the mouse moves along a line chart; at present we do not have this functionality and the axis requirement is not enforced.)
 We make no guarantee of how z-axes and other wacky stuff will affect the output.
 * At present, we only deal with circular marker symbols.
 You can output other shapes and they will be carried through, but we can't apply interactivity to them (yet).
+* We don't apply interactivity to lines from Stata versions 14 or 15, as explained above.
 * At present, we don't allow grid lines, because they will be interpreted as data in a line chart, but we intend to add the functionality to detect and ignore them.
 However, this can only be on the basis that there is a <line> element that has ends on the left and right edges of the plotregion and those ends have the same y pixel locations; if you had a genuine line that did that, it would be flagged as a gridline and no interactivity applied.
 So, we will need an option to turn off the gridline filter.
 I suspect that the number of people blithely drawing gridlines with s2color scheme is more than those who wish to have specified horizontal lines with interactivity.
 * linear scales only (because we read the axis labels to get a data-to-pixel conversion); this could be extended to log scales in future
 * our approach to these limitations is *not* to check them but to warn the user that things may well go awry if they do not comply